microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/team-teamsappinstallation-upgrade.md

 Namespace: microsoft.graph

-Upgrades an [app installation](../resources/teamsappinstallation.md) in a [team](../resources/team.md) to the latest version of the app.
+Upgrade an [app installation](../resources/teamsappinstallation.md) in a [team](../resources/team.md) to the latest version of the app.

 ## Permissions